bahp/js-spare-code/README.md

 ## About The Project

-This repositoriy contains a compendium of various JavaScript projects.
+This repositoriy contains a compendium of JavaScript projects.

 ## Getting Started